Shakuhachi

 ENGLISH TRANSLATION of the KAIDŌ HONSOKU

-Here follows my translation into English, based on the version which was originally presented in my M.A. thesis in Japanology and accepted by the University of Copenhagen, Eastasian Institute, in 1987, as well as the Tai Hei Shakuhachi edition of the work which was published internationally in 2003 by Monty H. Levensom, Taihei Shakuhachi, Willits, CA, USA.
+Here follows my English translation, based on the version which was originally presented in my M.A. thesis in Japanology and accepted by the University of Copenhagen, Eastasian Institute, in 1987, as well as the Tai Hei Shakuhachi edition of the work which was published internationally in 2003 by Monty H. Levensom, Taihei Shakuhachi, Willits, CA, USA.

 The presentation of the translation has once more been updated as of November 24, 2018.